Travel with Wife

-Travel with Wife, is a YouTube travel adventure channel created by Sri Lankans Kasun and Chamari Deegoda Gamage, that made travel videos of many travel destinations around the world.
+Travel with Wife is a YouTube travel adventure channel created by Sri Lankans Kasun and Chamari Deegoda Gamage.
+The channel hosts travel videos of destinations around the world.
 The first video in the series was uploaded on May 4, 2018.

 Personal life

 Deegoda Gamage Kasun Sampath was born on 27 July 1988 in Panadura.
 His father D.G Wajirawansa is a technician and his mother, M.D Somalatha is a homemaker.
 He has one younger sister.
 He completed his education at St.John's National School, Panadura.
 He is married to Undugodage Chamaranayani 'Chamari' Premarathne.
 Chamari was born on 1 November 1990 in Panadura.
 Her father U.M.M Premarathne is a businessman and her mother H.L.M Perera was a homemaker.
 She has one elder brother.
 She studied at Agamathi Balika Vidyalaya, Panadura.
 Chamari's mother died on 2 August 2021 due to COVID-19.

 The couple has one daughter, Elina.